Young Stars For New Zealand Before Falling Late On Second Day Against England - UrduPoint

 Lawrence's first Test wicket brought about stumps, with New Zealand well-placed at 229-3 in reply to England's first innings 303, a deficit of 74 runs.

-Conway's innings saw him back up his stunning 200 on debut in last week's drawn first Test at Lord's with another impressive knock.
+Conway's innings backed up his stunning 200 on debut in last week's drawn first Test at Lord's with another impressive knock.

+- 'Nicely done' - "I thought the boys did very well," New Zealand's Trent Boult told Sky sports.

+Boult marked his return to Test cricket after taking family leave following the suspension of the Indian Premier League, with 4-85.

+"The England boys threw a lot at us there, some tidy spells by a lot of their bowlers, but to just negate through it and keep chipping away was nicely done," he said.

-In match where James Anderson set a new England appearance record of 162 Tests, it was longstanding new-ball colleague Stuart Broad who led the hosts' attack with a miserly 2-22 in 15 overs.
+"It's a big first session tomorrow and we'll look forward to that challenge."
+In match in which James Anderson set an England appearance record of 162 Tests, it was long-standing new-ball colleague Stuart Broad who led the hosts' attack with a miserly 2-22 in 15 overs.

-That meant Broad had surpassed former West Indies fast bowler Courtney Walsh's tally of 519 Test wickets as he moved into sixth place in the all-time list.
+That meant Broad passed former West Indies fast bowler Courtney Walsh's tally of 519 Test wickets and moved into sixth place in the all-time list.

+"Stuart Broad produced a fantastic spell with James Anderson helping him from the other end," England bowling coach Jon Lewis told the BBC.

+"We wanted to score more runs than we did to be honest and New Zealand showed us how to bat on that pitch," he added.

-Broad struck early in New Zealand's reply when Tom Latham, captaining the side in place of injured star batsman Kane Williamson, was lbw for six.
+Broad struck early in New Zealand's reply when Tom Latham, captaining the side in place of star batsman Williamson, was lbw for six.

-Nottinghamshire paceman Broad thought he had dismissed Conway for 22 when he edged low towards Zak Crawley in the slips.
+The Nottinghamshire paceman thought he had dismissed Conway for 22 when the batsman edged low towards Zak Crawley in the slips.

 But with on-field umpire Richard Kettleborough having made a soft signal of 'not out' as he requested a review, replay official Michael Gough felt there was insufficient evidence for him to overturn that call.

-Young, replacing Williamson at number three in one of an exceptional six changes to the New Zealand team, should have been out for seven when he edged fast bowler Olly Stone but England captain Joe Root dropped a routine catch at first slip.
+Young should certainly have been out for seven when he edged fast bowler Olly Stone but England captain Joe Root dropped a routine catch at first slip.

-Left-hander Conway was largely untroubled until, on 80, a rare lapse in concentration saw him flamboyantly flick Broad straight to Crawley at deep square leg to end a 143-ball innings including 12 fours.
+Left-hander Conway was largely untroubled until, on 80, a rare lapse in concentration saw him flamboyantly flick Broad straight to Crawley at deep square leg to end a 143-ball innings that included 12 fours.

-New Zealand had moved on to 154-2 when Anderson had Taylor lbw for 11 only for a review to reveal the ball was missing leg stump.
+Anderson had the struggling Taylor lbw for 11 only for a review to reveal the ball was missing leg stump.

 Young, who had already scored two first-class hundreds for English county Durham this season, then completed a maiden Test fifty off 132 balls including seven fours in just his third match at this level.